4Geeks logo

 Have you ever tried following an online tutorial, but after thoroughly following every step, the code still does not run on your computer?

-Coding in your local computer also brings limitations: Local computers can break, and code can be lost.
-In addition, each local computer comes with different operating systems, python versions, etc. Making sure your code is compatible to run on every computer can be challenging and unnecessary since it will get published in only one computer: The production environment.
+Coding on your local computer also brings limitations: Local computers can break, and code can be lost.
+In addition, each local computer comes with different operating systems, Python versions, etc. Making sure your code is compatible to run on every computer can be challenging and unnecessary since it will get published on only one computer: The production environment.

 Why Codespaces?

-Codespaces is Github's offer for provisioning coding environments.
+Codespaces is GitHub's proposal for provisioning coding environments.
 It dramatically simplifies the coding process, especially for new coders.
-With codespaces, you can open any repository in a cloud coding environment and start or continue coding in seconds.
+With Codespaces, you can open any repository in a cloud coding environment and start or continue coding in seconds.

 How do Codespaces work?